coryforsythe/RoadSign/readme.md

 Install the AWS CLI using the [Instructions Here](https://aws.amazon.com/cli/)

 Configure the AWS CLI with your desired credentials.
-> Ensure the credentials relate to an IAM user that has permissions to Create and Update Route53 records in the desired Route53 Zone
+> Ensure the credentials relate to an IAM user that has permissions to 'ChangeResourceRecordSets' within Route53 in the desired Route53 Zone

 ```
 aws configure